lsijia0606/h1b_statistics/README.md

 # h1b_statistics
+##  Insight Data Engineering Code Challenge

 This challenge is to implement two metrics:

-Calculate the total number of times each word has been tweeted.
-Calculate the median number of unique words per tweet, and update this median as tweets come in.
+Top 10 job titles with corresponding number of certified applications and their percentages.
+Top 10 states with corresponding number of certified applications and their percentages.

 To execute the programs, please execute run.sh as an executable.
-The output of the programs can be found under tweet_output
+The output of the programs can be found under OUTPUT founder.
+The main functions are written in python, see ./src/h1b_counting.py.
+Workflow of the code:

+Import the raw data and the headers;
+Iterate through all records while counting the number of certified applications for each job title(SOC code) and state, saving in their corresponding dictionary;
+Sort the dictionaries accordingly;
+Write the result to corresponding text files.